-For the year ended 31 December 2021, the effective interest expenses in respect of above loans were ranging from 2.20% to 2.72% (2020: 2.20% to 5.10%) per annum.
+For the year ended 31 December 2021, the effective interest expenses in respect of above loans were ranging from 2.20% to 2.72% per annum.

-As at 31 December 2021, the banking facilities of approximately HK\$27,700,000 (2020: HK\$27,700,000) were secured by the leasehold land and buildings held by the Group, with the carrying amount of HK\$27,502,000 (2020: HK\$28,581,000) (see note 14), and the cross corporate guarantee executed by the Company and certain subsidiaries of the Group.
+As at 31 December 2021, the banking facilities of approximately HK\$27,700,000 were secured by the leasehold land and buildings held by the Group, with the carrying amount of HK\$27,502,000 (see note 14), and the cross corporate guarantee executed by the Company and certain subsidiaries of the Group.

-As at 31 December 2021, included in the bank borrowings is the balance of HK\$7,165,000 (2020: HK\$22,705,000) denominated in USD which is a foreign currency other than functional currencies of entities within the Group.
+As at 31 December 2021, included in the bank borrowings is the balance of HK\$7,165,000 denominated in USD which is a foreign currency other than functional currencies of entities within the Group.